Qengineering/YoloIP/README.md

 ## Flashing.
 Once the file has been downloaded, you need to flash it to an SD card.
 Use a good quality SD with a minimum size of 16 GByte for this.<br>
 On the [Raspberry Pi website](https://www.raspberrypi.com/documentation/computers/getting-started.html), you can follow the instructions on how to flash an image.<br><br>
-Obviously, don't select a standard OS, but the file you just downloaded.
+Don't select a standard OS, but the file you just downloaded.
 For instance `YoloIP_Rpi4_GPIO.img.xz`.<br><br>
 ![output image]( https://qengineering.eu/images/FlashShopRpi.webp )<br><br>
 Instead of the [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_latest.exe), some people prefer [balenaEtcher](https://www.balena.io/etcher/).
 It doesn't matter, they all do a perfect job.

 ------------

 ## First boot.
-Insert your fresh SD card into the slot and powerup your Raspberry Pi.<br>
+Insert your fresh SD card into the slot and power your Raspberry Pi.<br>
 Because you don't have a license yet, the YoloIP comes with a unique ID to buy the key.<br><br>
 ![output image]( https://qengineering.eu/github/YoloIPNoKey.png )<br><br>